 - Is the person making this comment a die-hard fan for one particular therapy?

 - Does the person making this comment know anything about the client I have in front of me every week?

 - Is the client improving?

 Next, consider those answers.
 Do they check out?

-As someone who often talks about EMDR on social media I am used to these kinds of comments from my peers.
+As someone who often talks about EMDR on social media, I am used to these kinds of comments from my peers.
 Some are polite, some not so much.
 And I can tell you, it’s not worth losing sleep about.
-What does matters is how your client is responding to therapy.
+What does matter is how your client is responding to therapy.

 Stop losing sleep.
 Because you are good enough.
 And one person’s opinion is just an opinion.